A Plan

 Photo by Tim Mossholder on Pexels.com

 The U.S. Supreme Court recognized, however, that this outcome raises due process issues.
-On the other hand, it also recognized that it must safeguard the trial process from being overburdened by frivolous claims.
+It also recognized that it must not allow frivolous claims to overburden courts.

 With Rule 56, the Supreme Court balances these competing interests.
 It authorizes granting Sally’s motion, given certain conditions.
 These include, in part:

-- Sally proves that no genuine dispute exists regarding the facts relevant to her claim;
+• Sally proves that no genuine dispute exists about the facts fundamental to her claim;

 Interior United States Supreme Court by Carol M Highsmith is licensed under CC-CC0 1.0